hungptit/code-coverage-demo/README.md

 # What is code coverage #

-Code coverage analysis is a measurement that is taken when running program that is taken on running program code reporting how much of that code was executed.
-Specifically, code coverage usually tells you how many times each line of code was executed.
-There are various forms of coverage metrics, such as function coverage, sequence point coverage, statement coverage and branch coverage.
-I’ll elaborate on some of these in later posts.
-For now, NCover supports sequence point (which is basically statement coverage) and branch coverage.

 # Why do we need code coverage #

-Code coverage is most valuable as a feedback mechanism for test-driven or agile development methodologies.
-Both of these methods rely on a developmental feedback loop that promotes the addition of features while maintaining a predictable quality level.
-Code quality is one of the most important concerns of any software development organization.
-Rapid development and technical wizardry will do you no good if customers can’t rely on the quality of your product.

-The way most modern software development teams maintain the quality of their software is by building a suite of unit tests that automate the verification of code correctness.
-These unit test suites are designed to run through (often thousands) of simulated program functions, verifying that the code is producing the expected output.
-While creating a number of unit tests is laudable, just creating a suite of tests alone is not enough.
-After some point, adding more tests does not necessarily mean that the code has better quality.
-You may just be testing the same code over and over again, while missing an important piece of code entirely.
-Any bugs in code that is not tested will not be detected by your unit test suite and thus could creep into production.

-Coverage analysis closes that feedback loop by reporting on the comprehensiveness of your unit tests.
-Code coverage reports allow developers to quickly find code that is not executed by the test suite.

 # When should we use code coverage #

-Early and Often…is the short answer.
-The heart of an iterative development environment is a continuous integration server.
-Each time a developer checks code into your revision control system (or on a regularly scheduled cycle), the build server should check out the latest code, do a full build of the product, run the test suite and report test success/failure and code coverage metrics.
-A continuous build process facilitates the early detection of code errors.
-Immediate reporting of code coverage also makes it clear to everyone on the team if the quality of your tests are increasing or declining.

 # The code coverage workflow #